Guneev9/blog-1/content/project/twitter-simulator.md

 Link to demo video: https://youtu.be/XlY2eoI5o-8

-Part 1 of this project can be seen at https://github.com/krohitm/Twitter-Simulator
+Part I of this project can be seen at https://github.com/krohitm/Twitter-Simulator

+The [part I](https://didyousaydata.xyz/project/twitter-engine/){target="_blank"} of our project had all the functionalities working.
+In part II, we have used Phoenix web framework to implement a WebSocket interface to our part I implementation.
+This implementation was achieved by fulfilling the following tasks:

+1. Designed a JSON based API that represents all messages and their replies (including errors).
+2. Re-wrote our engine using Phoenix to implement the WebSocket interface.
+3. Re-wrote our client to use WebSockets.

-The part 1 of our project had all the functionalities working.
-In part 2 we have used the exact same server that acts as an API to the Phoenix channels (check architecture section for details).
+We have used the exact same server that acts as an API to the Phoenix channels (check [architecture](https://github.com/adityavhegde/Twitter-Simulator#architecture-and-notes){target="_blank"} section for details).
 This Server that acts as API can handle all the following:

 - Tweeting to followers
 - Searching tweets - tweets, tweets with hashtags, tweets with mentions